amomen9/PostgreSQL/PostgreSQL Course/Introduction2PostgreSQL.md

 ##### 2. Ease of learning

-In my opinion, with the fundamentals and theories of RDBMSs being all the same, as a specialist in one other RDBMS, you can insanely easily learn a new RDBMS, namely PostgreSQL, relative to other people who have no prior knowledge.
+In my opinion, with the fundamentals and theories of RDBMSs being all the same, a specialist in one other RDBMS, can insanely easily learn a new RDBMS, namely PostgreSQL, and also relative to other people who have no prior knowledge.
  Therefore, you need to invest dramatically less and yet be called a multi-skilled specialist.

 ---